sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 _name_ = (_label_: _data_ / [ 2* _data_ ])
 ~~~

-The CDDL above allows for a more effecient CBOR encoding of the data when a single value is used by avoiding the need to first encode the array.
+The CDDL above allows for a more efficient CBOR encoding of the data when a single value is used by avoiding the need to first encode the array.
 An array is used for two or more values.
 This modeling pattern is used frequently in the CoSWID CDDL data definition in such cases.

 The following subsections describe the different parts of the CoSWID model.